 Matthew Chase-Daniel CV: download

 Julie Chase-Daniel is a poet, potter, and transdisciplinary scholar focused on cosmology and evolutionary consciousness.
 She was born in New Mexico and moved to Santa Fe in 1989, where she and her husband, visual artist Matthew Chase-Daniel, raised their son who is now a young filmmaker.
-For decades, she’s brought her skills as a thought partner to such roles as founder, director, or board member of both non-profit and for-profit organizations, and as an arts consultant, doula, and diviner.
+For decades, she’s brought her skills as a thought partner to such roles as founder, officer, or board member of both non-profit and for-profit organizations, and as an arts consultant, doula, and diviner.
 She is the founder of In the Family Way, a non-profit dedicated to supporting the thresholds of family life as creative rites of passage, and host of Mothering Change, a unique online resource for I Ching divination rooted in the deep feminine.
-She is the co-founder and co-director of Poetry Pollinators, bringing pollinator nesting habitat, art, poetry, and environmental awareness to Santa Fe, New Mexico, and a founding member of Support + Feed, a growing international program dedicated to taking action for a global shift to an equitable, plant-based food system to combat food insecurity and the climate crisis.
+She is the co-founder of Poetry Pollinators, bringing pollinator nesting habitat, art, poetry, and environmental awareness to Santa Fe, New Mexico, and a founding member of Support + Feed, a growing international program dedicated to taking action for a global shift to an equitable, plant-based food system to combat food insecurity and the climate crisis.
 She studied poetry at Sarah Lawrence College, anthropology at Columbia University and the Ecole des Hautes Etudes in Paris France, and holds an M.A. in transformative leadership from California Institute of Integral Studies.